Monday, February 03, 2020

 Never Go Car Shopping Alone

 There is strength in numbers when shopping and negotiating to buy a car.
 In fact, this applies to any serious decision in life.
-You might be the sharpest, shrewdest negotiator on the block, but your odds of striking a better deal and not get taken advantage of are enhanced when you have others on your side.
+You might be the sharpest, shrewdest negotiator on the block, but your odds of striking a better deal and not get taken advantage of are enhanced when you have witnesses on your side.
 Personally, I make a habit of always having at least one partner when I am engaged in a serious, adversarial decision-making process.
 When meeting with those on the other side, I make it a point to arrive with at least as many people as they have present.
 One reason is the psychological factor.
-When you are in an office by yourself with two or three others, it can be intimidating.
+When you are in an office by yourself with 2 or 3 others, it can be intimidating.
 Another reason is that you always have people on your side to corroborate what was said.
 If a salesman or a sales manager makes a verbal promise that can be corroborated by a friend or two, it is far less likely to be broken.
 It will also hold up in court, if it must come to that.
 Of course, the better solution is to see that all promises are committed to writing.

 Ideally you should bring someone with you who is skilled in negotiation and experienced in buying cars.
 However, if you don’t know someone like that, somebody is better than nobody.

 By the way, most car dealers are unhappy when prospective customers bring in advisors and friends.
 Naturally they feel that way because they recognize their chances of making a fast, very profitable sale are diminished.